bstchow/mintcontracts/audit.md

-# LimitedStaticPricedMintNft.sol Audit
+# LimitedStaticPricedMintNft Audit
 Audited by @daltboy11

 Base assumptions
-- owner/fundRecipient are non-malicious
+- `owner` and `fundRecipient` are non-malicious
-- I did not look closely at the openzeppelin contracts, as they are already heavily used and tested in the wild
+- I did not look closely at the openzeppelin contracts as they are already heavily used and tested in the wild

 ## Findings and Recommendations